netscaler/cloud-native-getting-started/servicegraph/README.md

 e.
 Click Create.

+**NOTE:**
-**NOTE** **To register Citrix ADC CPX in ADM**: To obtain [servicegraph](https://docs.citrix.com/en-us/citrix-application-delivery-management-service/application-analytics-and-management/service-graph.html), you will have to create a Kubernetes secret using ADM Agent credentials.
+**To register Citrix ADC CPX in ADM**: To obtain [servicegraph](https://docs.citrix.com/en-us/citrix-application-delivery-management-service/application-analytics-and-management/service-graph.html), you will have to create a Kubernetes secret using ADM Agent credentials.
 Create a Kubernetes secret for the user name and password using the following command:

   ```
   kubectl create secret generic admlogin --from-literal=username=<adm-username> --from-literal=password=<adm-password>